pastoriomarco/manymove/README.md

     git clone https://github.com/pastoriomarco/xarm_ros2.git --recursive -b $ROS_DISTRO
     ```

-- **Panda Manipulator**
+- **Panda and Kinova Manipulators**

-  **WARNING:** *currently moveit2_tutorials repo doesn't have a jazzy branch, and there's a mismatch between ros-jazzy-moveit version (2.12.2) and the tutorial's moveit2 version (2.13.2): running the examples with Panda robot requires the installation of [moveit2_tutorials main branch](https://moveit.picknik.ai/main/doc/tutorials/getting_started/getting_started.html#download-source-code-of-moveit-and-the-tutorials), including the removal of the ros-jazzy-moveit* packages from the system.
+  **WARNING:** *currently moveit2_tutorials repo doesn't have a jazzy branch, and there's a mismatch between ros-jazzy-moveit version (2.12.2) and the tutorial's moveit2 version (2.13.2): running the examples with Panda and Kinova robots requires the installation of [moveit2_tutorials main branch](https://moveit.picknik.ai/main/doc/tutorials/getting_started/getting_started.html#download-source-code-of-moveit-and-the-tutorials), including the removal of the ros-jazzy-moveit* packages from the system.

   *After compiling moveit2, remove any previous build of ManyMove and source moveit2 installation before running rosdep or building!*
   *Then you will need to source moveit2 installation to run any of the ManyMove examples.*

-  Standalone launchers for MoveItCPP or MoveGroup with Panda robot:
+  Standalone launchers for MoveItCPP or MoveGroup with Panda and Kinova robots:

     with BehaviorTree.CPP:
      ```bash